appjudo/skim/README.md

 Skim is an early proof-of-concept.
 Some Slim features are still missing:

-* Skim does not currently support Slim's logic-less (sections) mode.
-This is a high priority however, as logic-less templates could simultaneously be Slim templates server-side and Skim templates client-side.
 * Skim does not currently support embedded engines.
 Being a client-side templating languages, it will only be able to support embedded engines with a client-side implementation.
 * Skim does not currently support HTML pretty-printing (Slim's `:pretty` option).
 This is low priority, as